nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biological:** Pertaining to or derived from living organisms, relevant to the subjects of bio-imaging.

-### Expanded Definition and Usage\nBio-imaging is a cornerstone of modern medical and biological research, providing crucial insights that drive diagnosis, treatment, and understanding of complex biological systems.
+### Expanded Definition and Usage:
+Bio-imaging is a cornerstone of modern medical and biological research, providing crucial insights that drive diagnosis, treatment, and understanding of complex biological systems.
 In clinical settings, it allows for non-invasive examination of the body's internal structures, leading to early disease detection and better treatment outcomes.
 In research, bio-imaging techniques help scientists observe physiological processes in real-time, enhancing our understanding of diseases and the effects of potential treatments.